Robotic Hair Transplant Surgery (ARTAS): How It Works

-Obvious-looking hair plugs are thankfully a thing of the past.
-Over the past five years hair restoration surgery has improved vastly and as a result it has become an incredibly popular procedure.
-Much of this is owing to transplant techniques becoming increasingly sophisticated and technology playing a greater role.
-The latest hair transplant technique is called follicular unit extraction (FUE).
-Unlike the traditional technique, known as follicular unit transplant (FUT) or strip harvesting, involving removing a strip of the scalp where follicles are plentiful, with FUE each follicular unit is removed one at a time.
-While FUE avoids the linear scar from the donor site and allows for a quicker recovery period, it is a more time consuming process with some procedures lasting up to eight hours, which can cause fatigue in the most experienced surgeons.
-Luckily there’s now a robot that can extract the hair for the surgeon.
+Thanks to modern techniques, obvious-looking hair plugs are a thing of the past.
+Hair transplant surgery has improved vastly over recent years and as a result it has become an increasingly popular procedure.
+Much of this is owing to transplant techniques becoming more sophisticated and technology playing a greater role.
+This is especially true when it comes to the latest innovation: The ARTAS system.
+Currently, the most popular hair transplant technique is follicular unit extraction (FUE).
+Unlike the traditional technique, follicular unit transplantation (FUT) or strip harvesting, FUE involves removing each follicular unit one at a time.
+Although this leaves minimal scarring and has a quicker recovery time than its more traditional counterpart, it’s also a more time consuming process, with some procedures lasting up to eight hours.
+Luckily, the development of the ARTAS robotic hair transplant system is tackling some of the issues faced by the FUE technique.